Tinka8ell/oop_java_exercises/README.md

 * Temporarily implement stub methods in Animal that satisfy the Cat interface
 * Success! - all classes compile, tests run, but some tests fail - by fluke some pass ;-)

+### Phase Two

+* Remove interface fromm Animal - animals are not necessarily cats, but animals do all the things that cats might.
+* Surprise!
+Surprise more tests pass, but not all yet!